 Guidelines for Use of the Biomarkers Shared Resource

-Prior to use of the Biomarkers Laboratory, the Principal Investigator will fill out the “Request to use the Biomarkers Laboratory” form, providing information on the number of samples to be processed, the maximum number expected per day, and details about number and type of aliquots for short and long term storage.
-A protocol will be developed in conjunction with the PI for processing and aliquoting of samples and any special handling procedures (e.g. protection from light).
-Costs may vary from listed pricing based on estimated technician time and supplies needed.
+Prior to use of the Biomarkers SR, the Principal Investigator will fill out the “Request for sample processing/storage” providing information on the number of samples to be processed, the maximum number expected per day, and details about number and type of aliquots for short and long term storage.
+A protocol will be developed in conjunction with the PI for processing and aliquoting of samples and any special handling procedures (e.g., any additives such as ascorbic acid for later folate measurement).
+Costs will vary based on estimated technician time and supplies needed.

-A coding system will be developed in conjunction with the PI and preprinted bar code labels (which also contain the readable number) will be provided for blood collection tubes and paperwork.
+A coding system for labeling collection material can be developed in conjunction with the PI and preprinted bar code labels (which also contain the readable number) provided for sample collection tubes and paperwork.
 If random digit numbers are required for the study, they must be provided to the facility on a disc.

-In studies where it is clear that certain vials will be used reasonably soon, they will not be placed with other samples for long term storage, but be put in a separate bin.
-For example, if one vial of plasma from all subjects will be used for vitamin analysis, it will be kept separate from vials going into longer term storage.
+In studies where it is clear that certain vials will be used reasonably soon, they will not be placed with other samples for long term storage but be stored separately.
 This will allow for rapid retrieval of samples when needed.
-Thus, the PI needs to inform the facility of the short term usage of samples.
+Thus, the PI needs to inform the facility of the short-term usage of samples.
+Samples will be split into two freezers if feasible.

 How to Conduct Research on Samples Stored in the Biomarkers Shared Resource by Another Investigator